dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 1. Flick the `wpdtrt-mypluginname` repository switch to 'on'
 1. This adds a commit hook to https://github.com/~/wpdtrt-mypluginname/settings/installations

-Tip: [CCMenu](http://ccmenu.org/) displays the build status of projects on a continuous integration server as an item in the Mac's menu bar

 ### H. Set up tokens for Travis CI

 1. https://travis-ci.org/yourtravisusername/wpdtrt-mypluginname/settings > Environmental Variables